wso2/samples-apim/api_governance_cli_tool/README.md

 ```
 ## Violation Report

-You can find the violation reports inside `reports` folder with the timestmp and date.
+You can find the violation reports inside `reports` directory with the timestmp and date.